 \subsubsection{YSO density and contamination from chance alignments}

 \citet{tobin_vlaalma_2022} correct their observations for possible chance alignments.
-The likelihood of a chance alignment is dependant on the observed young stellar object (YSO) density.
-Based on our 2D-Bound and 2D-Unbound analysis, \citet{tobin_vlaalma_2022} appear to have to sufficiently filtered out chance alignments which may contaminate their results.
+The likelihood of a chance alignment is dependent on the observed young stellar object (YSO) density.
+Based on our 2D-Bound and 2D-Unbound analysis, \citet{tobin_vlaalma_2022} appears to have sufficiently filtered out chance alignments which may contaminate their results.

-Our simulation produced significantly more unbound pairs than \citet{tobin_triple_2016}, and we hypothesise that the chosen simulation has a significantly higher stellar density that Perseus.
+Our simulation produced significantly more unbound pairs than \citet{tobin_triple_2016}, and we hypothesise that the chosen simulation has a significantly higher stellar density than Perseus.
 To investigate this we calculate the YSO density distribution for our simulation at different stages of evolution.